Michelle Wie West: Personal life

-In March 2019, Wie announced that she was engaged to be married to Jonnie West, who is Director of Basketball Operations for the Golden State Warriors and is the son of NBA legend Jerry West.
+In March 2019, Wie announced that she was engaged to Jonnie West, who is Director of Basketball Operations for the Golden State Warriors and the son of NBA legend Jerry West.
 They married on August 10, 2019, at a private home in Beverly Hills, California.
-In January 2020, she announced she was pregnant with a daughter, and has expressed interest in eventually returning to competitive golf.
-On June 19, 2020, she gave birth to her daughter, Makenna Kamalei Yoona West.
+In January 2020, she announced she was pregnant, while expressing interest in eventually returning to competitive golf.
+On June 19, 2020, she gave birth to a daughter named Makenna.
+In October 2024, she gave birth to her second child, a son.